List of Jurassic Park (franchise) characters: Kelly Curtis

 Kelly Curtis is a close friend of Arby in the novel, and is Dr. Ian Malcolm's daughter in the film.
 In the novel, Kelly is a 13-year-old girl who is fascinated by science and idolizes Dr. Sarah Harding.
 Kelly's teacher Richard Levine, aware that he is being followed by Ed James, hires her and Arby as his assistants to run errands for him ahead of his expedition to Isla Sorna.
 When Kelly learns that Sarah will be on the trip, she and Arby decide to sneak aboard a trailer being transported to the island.
 While there, Kelly manages to shoot a Velociraptor with a specialized rifle with venom darts, and a second raptor, saving Levine.
 She later helps Sarah rescue their motorcycle from another raptor and locate a service tunnel, allowing the survivors to escape from the attacking raptors.

-The film adaptation portrays her as African-American, a trait shared by Arby, who does not appear in the movie (thereby making the film version of Kelly a composite character).
-In the film, Kelly was abandoned by her mother after her parents separated, and she has a strained relationship with Malcolm.
+The film adaptation portrays her as African-American, a trait shared by Arby, who is omitted from the movie, thereby making the film version of Kelly a composite character.
+In the film, Kelly was abandoned by her mother after her parents separated, and she has a strained relationship with her father Malcolm.
 She uses her gymnastics skills to rescue her father from a Velociraptor, by swinging on a pipe and eventually kicking the dinosaur out a window.
 The gymnastics scene is often criticized.

 Chester was cast after director Steven Spielberg met her at the premiere of her 1995 film A Little Princess.
 The film's writer, David Koepp, initially wrote Kelly as a student of Malcolm's, although Koepp found it difficult to make this idea work.
 He later suggested that Kelly be written as Ian's daughter, although he and Spielberg initially doubted this due to differing skin colors, but they eventually proceeded with the idea.
 Chester said: "I was surprised, but I really didn't care.
 I just thought: Well, I guess I'm an interracial kid in a movie.
 Just one of those kids out there".
 Koepp wanted to write an explanation into the script regarding the characters' difference in skin color, but he could not think of a simple way to address it.
 Jeff Goldblum, who portrays Malcolm, liked "the way it's not even explained and kind of just accepted.
 We didn't talk about it that much.
 We know it happens in life".
 The interracial aspect is only briefly acknowledged when Nick asks Eddie if he sees a family resemblance between the two.

 Goldblum briefly returns as Malcolm in Jurassic World: Fallen Kingdom, although there were never any plans to bring Kelly back for the film.
 Speculating on Malcolm's relationship with Kelly, Goldblum said at the time: "I've imagined that the two of us have become even closer, and I supported all her empowerment and freedom and glorious talents".